GenoML/old_genoml_site/docs/quick-start.md

 - Your sample IDs matching across all files
 - Your sample IDs not consisting with only integers (add a prefix or suffix to all sample IDs ensuring they are alphanumeric if this is the case prior to running GenoML)

 > *Note:* The following examples are for discrete data, but if you substitute following commands with `continuous` instead of discrete, you can preprocess your continuous data!
-Also note that GenoML only likes numbers!
-Outside of the ID columns, GenoML hates strings!
-If you have a categorical variable you want to include as a feature, please use one-hot encoding to make each category its own discrete feature.

 If you would like to munge just with genotypes (in PLINK binary format), the simplest command is the following:
 ```shell